 Firm diversity data requirements

 All regulated firms, regardless of size, have to collect, report and publish data about the diversity make-up of their workforce every two years.

-You will also need to publish a summary of your firm’s diversity data in a way that does not identify anyone.
-Read more in the publishing data tab.
+Please make sure you have published a summary of your firm’s diversity data in a way that does not identify anyone.
+Please do this as soon as you can.
+Read more in the 'Publishing data' tab.

 How we will use the data